phillipeaton/JETPAC_VIC-20_disassembly/README.md

 <img title="" src="ghidra\graph_screenshots\JETMAN_FLYING.png" alt="JETPAC Object Handler JETMAN FLYING" width="1500" height="">

-An summary of the flowcharted routine:
+A summary of the flowcharted routine:

 1. Note that where it shows `ZP_Laser_Param_Countdown`, it's a bad local variable name replace, it should say `ZP02_Collision_Status`🤦‍♂️.

-1. On entry, Jetman is tested for a platform collision, if yes, the code top-right on the graph works out what collision has happened depending on Jetman's current position and direction, ranging from transitioning from flying to standing to reversing direction and several events in between.
+1. On entry, Jetman is tested for a platform collision, if yes, the code top-right from `$3282` on the graph works out what collision has happened depending on Jetman's current position and direction, ranging from transitioning from flying to standing to reversing direction and several events in between.

 1. At the end of the collision testing and, together with the Direction X state, the new X-axis Position and Direction have been calculated and the code will store the Direction then the Position or just the Position only, bypassing the Direction.

 1. Storing X Position is the box in the centre of the flowchart that everything must pass through, except the path to the left when Jetman transitions from Flying to Standing.
 Additionally, when storing the new Position X, left or right screen wraparound is accounted-for.